 This is a blessing for which numerous translators have given their lives in martyrdom.

-These are translations in several languages for which even today translators are shedding their blood.
+There are translations in several languages for which even today translators are shedding their blood.

 Are you coming close to God by listening to Him in a still small voice that comes with fresh, new meaning?